chrisd149/Project-Zart/README.md

 This project is licensed under the a modified Unilicense, which allows private use, commercial use, modification, and distribution of this program, but not sales, and makes the program fall under the public domain.
 The following exception applies:

 **This Panda3D game and/or the author(s) are not affiliated with *The Walt Disney Company* and/or the *Disney Interactive Media Group*(collectively referred to as *"Disney"*), and/or Toontown Rewritten.
 All textures/models/sounds used in this program are not mine, and are allowed to be publicly used and distributed, with the exceptition for profit, which isn't allowed at all.
-By downloading this game, you agree to release any employees of Disney and/or Toontown Rewritten from any liablity caused to you from the use of Cog Customization.**
+By downloading this game, you agree to release any employees of Disney and/or Toontown Rewritten from any liablity caused to you from the use of this program.**

 <h2>Built With</h2>